|

 Chan in Reno)

-Man's soul is lost who does not grieve the death of faithful servant.
+Man's soul is lost that does not grieve the death of faithful servant.
 (Charlie

 Chan's Courage)